driftphp/docs/README.md

 }
 ```

+You can get the [source code](https://github.com/driftphp/server) from
+Github.

 ## Usage

 This is a PHP file.
 This means that the way of starting this server is by, just,